dingshangyue/FreshWaterFish-Milk/README.md

 - Not compatible with entity cleaning mods/plugins

 > Entity cleaning is already included.
 If you still want to use a mod/plugin to provide entity cleaning functionality,
-> please disable the entity cleaning feature in arclight.conf
+> please disable the entity cleaning feature in luminara.yml

 ## 📚 Support and Help